jackey8616/PyFun-Backend/CONTRIBUTING.md

     await test_cli.close()
 ```

-Of course, If you want add more test to check your lesson is healthy, Just do it.
+Of course you can add more than one test if you wish.
-Remember that make sure every sociate test should be in the same test file.
+Remember that make sure every test should be in the same test file.
-and every function should with `async`, `test_` prefix and only `test_cli` argument.
+Also, every function should be `async`, have a `test_` prefix and only the `test_cli` argument.

 For example:
 ```python